ReactJS is responsible for building a hierarchy of, or rendering UI components and provides support for both frontend and server-side.

 2.)
 A modular design, that allows for different elements to be mixed and matched.
 You can choose a between a range of room sizes and shapes and mix and match them to your needs and preferences.
 Again taking into consideration some practicalities such as plumbing and electrics.
 This option will still leave lots of freedom but bring down expenses and build time considerably as the house builder will either have, or be able to order, the pre-made elements used to build the available range of modules.
 This approach is like building an application using a library like React.

 3.)
 A defined architecture, with custom finish.
 If you buy a home from a property developer who first builds the house and then sells it (or sells it at some stage during construction), you might have a choice between a range of models.
 2-bedroom, 3-bedroom etc. But the basic architecture of each example of one model will be identical.
 The rooms will all be in the same place and the same size.
 You can do a huge amount of interior customisation that will really change the look and feel of one house compared to another with the exact same basic architecture.
-If you’re ready to spend the money, you will probably be able to do some internal remodeling, like knocking down walls.
+If you’re ready to spend the money, you will probably be able to do some internal remodelling, like knocking down walls.
 Or adding an extension at the back.

-What you can easily customise is limited to interior design, but you know the practicality of the architecture has been well road tested for reliability and functionality.
-It’s cost effective.
+What you can easily customise is limited to interior design, but you know the practicality of the architecture has been well road-tested for reliability and functionality.
+It’s cost-effective.
 And you can always add an extension a few years down the line.
 This approach is like building an application using a framework.

 React’s speed is in large part down to its use of a virtual DOM.
 A DOM (document object model) is a programming API, or viewing agreement, on the documents (in a broad sense meaning the way information is stored and represented) that form data inputs and outputs.
 It defines the logical structure of documents and the way a document is accessed and manipulated.